 I love reading travel blogs, dreaming about all the places I would love to visit.
 What I love even more is reading tips from locals about their area.
-My favourites are tips for Disneyworld by Floridians (one day I will go back).
+Among my favourites are tips for Disneyworld by Floridians (one day I will go back).
 I am a Londoner, I was born here and still stay in the same area.
 For all the wrong reasons London has been in the news a lot lately.
-I want to start writing about all the great things in this city.
+But I want to start writing about all the great things in this city.

 Geek Girl Guide

 London is an amazing place to be a geek girl!
-I thought I would put together some tips and tricks from a local for other geek girls visiting the city.
+So I thought I would put together some tips and tricks from a local for other geek girls visiting the city.
 Everyone knows about the historic buildings, Buckingham Palace, Big Ben and more modern attractions like the London Eye or Shard.
-I love to explore the geekier attractions!
+But I love to explore the geekier attractions!

-Dozens of television shows and movies are filmed in London, from Jason Bourne to James Bond, even the recent Wonder Woman film featured a few scenes in the city.
+Dozens of television shows and movies are filmed in London, from Jason Bourne to James Bond.
+In fact, even the recent Wonder Woman film featured a few scenes in the city.
 It is easy to find these locations on your own.
 However, you can take an organised tour (both bus and walking) around some of these locations.
 A quick search online can show you all the options from specialist tours for fans of Harry Potter to places include in British Rom Coms.

 London isn’t just about film locations, the city has many museums and exhibits with a geeky twist.
 Currently, there are also several temporary exhibitions perfect for a fangirl.
 The Star Wars Identities at the O2, a journey into Sci-Fi at the Barbican. and at the end of the summer, the British Library will showcase their Harry Potter collection of manuscripts and props.